 Your first week can be a big adjustment that might include settling into your living accommodation, meeting new people, and navigating your campus.
-But do not let that stop you from participating in Frosh Week (a.k.a.
-Orientation or Welcome Week) at your school, which will help you adjust to this next chapter.
+But do not let that stop you from participating in on-campus Welcome Events at your school, which will help you adjust to this next chapter.